WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 Store & Forward Perfect Forward Secrecy
 ---------------------------------------

-PFS (Perfect Forward Secrecy) is a feature of protocols like TLS that offer assurance that if a long-term private key is compromised, the adversary can't also compromise all prior encrypted sessions that may have been archived by the adversary that used that compromised key.
+PFS (Perfect Forward Secrecy) is a feature of protocols like TLS that offers assurance that if a long-term private key is compromised, the adversary can't also compromise all prior encrypted sessions that used that compromised key even if they've been archived by the adversary.
 See http://vincent.bernat.im/en/blog/2011-ssl-perfect-forward-secrecy.html & https://lwn.net/Articles/572926/

 However, it is much more difficult to offer PFS with store and forward systems like email, as unlike TLS they rarely make a direct connection between the message sender and the recipient.

-There are a number of methods of doing this, all with problems.
+There are a number of methods for doing this, all with problems.

 * Short-lived keys: a series of keys are created, with short expiration dates.
 The private key is deleted as soon as it expires.

-* One-use keys: Every key is used once, each discarded after use.
+* One-use keys: Each key is used once, then discarded after use.
 A directory of public keys is available where keys are deleted after use.

 * End-to-End Transport: The store and forward agent of the sender delivers directly to the agent of the recipient, without any intermediaries.

-These ideas about perfect forward secrecy an PGP were proposed at https://tools.ietf.org/html/draft-brown-pgp-pfs-01
+These ideas about perfect forward secrecy in PGP were proposed at https://tools.ietf.org/html/draft-brown-pgp-pfs-01

-Alternatively, it may also be possible offer a form of PFS by creating one-use HD (Hierarchical Deterministic) keys and a chain path.
+Alternatively, it may also be possible to offer a form of PFS by creating one-use HD (Hierarchical Deterministic) keys and a chain path.

 * Hierarchical Deterministic Keys: BIP32 & Beyond
 https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/topics-and-advance-readings/hierarchical-deterministic-keys--bip32-and-beyond.md